+- 102. The purpose of financial reporting is to provide economic information to external decision makers only.

+- a.
+True

+- b.
+False

+- 103. An objective of financial reporting is to reflect economic information concerning a company's cash flows.

+- a.
+True

+- b.
+False

-- 101. The purpose of financial reporting is to provide economic information to external decision makers only.
-FALSE - 102.
-An objective of financial reporting is to reflect economic information concerning a company's cash flows.
-TRUE - 103.
-The concept of conservatism is the capacity of information to make a difference in a decision.
+- 104. The concept of conservatism is the capacity of information to make a difference in a decision. - a.
+True